xai-foundation/sentry/apps/sentry-client-desktop/README.md

 - `MAC_CERTIFICATE_P12_BASE64` the base64 encoded certificate and private key
 - `MAC_CERTIFICATE_PASSWORD` the certificate encryption password

-Electron builder signing env:
+Electron builder signing and notarizing env:

 - `CSC_LINK` same as `MAC_CERTIFICATE_P12_BASE64`, important for electron-builder finding the identity
 - `CSC_KEY_PASSWORD` same as `MAC_CERTIFICATE_PASSWORD`, important for electron-builder finding the identity from the cert above
+- `APPLE_ID` The apple ID used for the Developer certificate for notarizing the app
+- `APPLE_APP_SPECIFIC_PASSWORD` [App specific password](https://support.apple.com/en-us/102654) for notarizing the app
+- `APPLE_TEAM_ID` The apple team id used for the account that created the certificate used for notarizing the app

 #### Verify Mac Signing:

 - Verify the app’s signature
-  - `codesign --verify --deep --verbose --strict /path/to/sentry-client-macos.dmg`
+  - `codesign --verify --deep --verbose --strict /path/to/sentry-client-macos.app`

-- Check if Gatekeeper accepts the app (Requires notarized app - this is currently not implemented)
+- Check if Gatekeeper accepts the app after notarizing
-  - `spctl --assess --type exec --verbose /path/to/sentry-client-macos.dmg`
+  - `spctl --assess --type exec --verbose /path/to/sentry-client-macos.app`

+- Check notarization status
+  - `xcrun notarytool history --apple-id APPLE_ID --password APPLE_APP_SPECIFIC_PASSWORD --team-id APPLE_TEAM_ID`

 #### Create an Apple Developer Application ID Certificate